Clinical-Genomics/statina/README.md

 ```

 ## Release model
 NIPTool development is organised on a flexible Git "Release Flow" branching system.
-This more or less means that we make releases in release branches which corresponds to stable versions of Vogue.
+This more or less means that we make releases in release branches which corresponds to stable versions of NIPTool.

 ### Steps to make a new release: